IUPUI's 10th Annual International Festival

 Enter the Best Dressed Contest for a chance to win a $25 gift card from the IUPUI Barnes & Noble Bookstore.
 Wear traditional clothing from your home country or a place you've visited.
 The student organization with the most entrants gets a $100 gift card!

 International Lecture Series

-In cooperation with the IUPUI International Festival, Office of International Affairs, the Department of WLAC is hosting a series of lectures by IUPUI faculty and students with the purpose of increasing knowledge and awareness of international issues among our campus community.
+The Department of World Languages and Cultures, in cooperation with the IUPUI International Festival, Office of International Affairs is hosting a series of lectures to increase knowledge and awareness of international issues among our campus community.

 |Start Time||Lecture Title, Lecturer|

 "Faculty Workshop on Intentional Integration of Diversity and International Learning"

 "Refuge in Hollywood: German Emigrants in the United States (1933-1945)"